 So if you want to check out the Gold Coast’s nightlife, Surfers Paradise is ideal!
 As you might have guessed, it’s also right on the coast, so you can step out and onto the beach with ease!

 Another great neighborhood, and certainly lesser-known, is Coolangatta.
+You’ll find a couple of cool backpacker hostels in Coolangatta too if you want to stay overnight.
 This southern suburb has a much more relaxed vibe, and some charming cafes and natural oases!
 It’s surprisingly close to the airport, and it just has such a fantastic atmosphere!
 The perfect place to stay if you prefer to rub shoulders with the locals.

 Best Hostel in Gold Coast – BUNK Surfers Paradise